rubytune/search_and_resque/README.md

 # SearchAndResque

-TODO: Write a gem description

 ## Installation

-Add this line to your application's Gemfile:
+Add these lines to your application's Gemfile:

+    gem 'chewy'
     gem 'search_and_resque'

 And then execute: